Oprah Winfrey: 'For too long women have not been heard or believed'

 (CNN)Oprah Winfrey accepted her Cecil B. DeMille Award on Sunday night at the Golden Globes with a message to the young girls watching: "A new day is on the horizon."

-The mogul's message came during a Golden Globes ceremony notable for being the first major award show since Hollywood first began addressing rampant sexual harassment against women in the entertainment industry and beyond.
+The media mogul's message came during a Golden Globes ceremony notable for being the first major award show since Hollywood first began addressing rampant sexual harassment against women in the entertainment industry and beyond.

 'Speaking your truth is the most powerful tool we all have'

-Anti-sexual harassment group Time's Up, which led the night's all-black fashion movement, has made it a point to highlight the fact that sexual harassment is not a problem unique to Hollywood.
+Part of the mission of anti-sexual harassment group Time's Up, which led the night's all-black fashion movement, has been to raise awareness of sexual harassment occurring outside of Hollywood.

-Winfrey made the same point in her speech, saying it "transcends any culture, geography, race, religion, politics or work place."
+Winfrey made the same point in her speech, saying sexual harassment "transcends any culture, geography, race, religion, politics or work place."

 "So I want tonight to express gratitude to all the women who have endured years of abuse and assault because they, like my mother, had children to feed and bills to pay and dreams to pursue," she said.
 "They're the women whose names we'll never know."